 "Sophie?"
-I had no idea what that was.
+I had no idea what that meant.

 "The girl who brought you here."
 It was the Ninetales who spoke this time, looking at me from where she was reclining.
 "She loves Fire Pokemon and, if she finds one that's hurt, she takes it in and cares for it.
-She rescued me when I was a Vulpix and got caught in a trap . . ."
+She rescued me when I got caught in a trap as a Vulpix."
 She glanced down at her left foreleg.
-I followed her gaze and noticed a slight scar covered by her creamy white fur.
+I followed her gaze and noticed a slight scar, covered by her creamy white fur.
 "I would have lost my leg if it hadn't been for her," she concluded.

 A human rescuing a Pokemon?
 I had never heard of such a thing before.
 I turned to the rest of the Pokemon in the room.
 "What about you?"

 "Yes.
 She rescued us too," the Camerupt, Growlithe, Quilava and Torkoal replied in their respective languages.

 For the first time, I began to wonder if humans might not all be bad, if some of them might actually be trustworthy.
 If this Sophie girl had rescued Pokemon, did that mean she cared about us?
 Perhaps, but that still did not explain how she had taken me to the Pokemon Centre or from there to here.
 I put this question to the others, who nodded knowingly.